nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 I2C_NUM_1 ----- Any I2C Device using legacy i2c driver
 ```

 If other i2c devices use legacy i2c drivers, SSD1306 must also use legacy i2c drivers.
+Under ESP-IDF V5.2 or later, this project uses the new I2C driver, but there is an option to force the use of the legacy I2C driver.
 ```
 I2C_NUM_0 ----- I2C SSD1306 using legacy i2c driver
 I2C_NUM_1 ----- Any I2C Device using legacy i2c driver